 Case Review Memo: The case review memo is a writing assignment that challenges students to i) articulate how the policy case illustrates concepts of the policy process and ii) what strategies, as a practitioner, they would employ to address what they consider challenges.
 The case study will correspond to a 'stage' of the policy process.
 Details for the assignment is summarized in an assignment information sheet found in the eLC.
 The assignment information sheet contains the rubric that will be used to evaluate the review.
 Prior to the review, we will cover review-writing strategies and resources.
-The case study review is due October 11 by 11:59pm EDT.
+The case study review is due March 21 by 11:59pm EDT.

-Take-Home Exams 1 and 2: There are two essay examinations that, together, comprise 28% of your final grade.
-The exams are designed to assess your command of the material and concepts we cover therein.
+Take-Home Exams: There is one essay examination, comprises 30% of your final grade.
+The exam is designed to assess your command of the material and concepts we cover therein.
 Foundational knowledge about the policy process and how this relates to theory and practice is a critical for current and future public administrators seeking to understand the system in which they operate.

-The exams will each require responses on two of three questions presented.
-Exam 1 will cover material beginning from the beginning of the semester (Weeks 2-5) and Exam 2 will cover material that followed Exam 1 (Weeks 7-10).
-The written response should be two-three pages double-spaced for each question (11pt font, Times New Roman).
-With note taking and class participation throughout the semester, students should need no more than 2.5 hours (i.e., class time) to complete each exam.
+The exam will require responses on three of four questions presented.
+The exam will cover material beginning from the beginning of the semester (Weeks 2-5).
+The written response should be three-four pages double-spaced for each question (11pt font, Times New Roman).
+With note taking and class participation throughout the semester, students should need no more than 2.5 hours (i.e., class time) to complete.